To help climate migrants, Bangladesh takes back land from the sea

 The government has not yet said what the project would cost.
 Government officials have declined to give an estimate, instead saying they hope to add to the country’s own funds with donor support and by encouraging private companies to promote tourism and set up industries on the reclaimed land.

-Over the next 20 years Bangladesh hopes to reclaim a total of 10,000 square kilometers of land, according to Water Resources Minister Anisul Islam Mahmud.
+Over the next 20 years Bangladesh hopes to reclaim a total of 10,000 square kilometres of land, according to Water Resources Minister Anisul Islam Mahmud.

 "As siltation is a natural process in the Meghna estuary, (a cross dam) would be a cost-effective way to reclaim land from the sea to help deal with migration and rehabilitate climate victims," he said.